 - Latest Flower Girl and Little Bride Styles

 - 15 Hottest Bridesmaid Dress Trends in Nigeria

 4. Research Vendors: Start researching and looking for suitable wedding venues and vendors.
 Ask people you know for names and contact details of good wedding vendors they know.
 Check Instagram for a list of wedding vendors tagged and listed on photos of recent Nigerian weddings shared (these days, most newlyweds and their photographers or other vendors make a habit of listing and tagging the vendors used for that wedding). *Also, you can follow our guide on where and how to find good wedding vendors in Nigeria, that will not disappoint you.

 Once you find the ones you vibe with, make a list of your final vendors so that you can reserve/ book them at the appropriate them.

 5. Set a Wedding Budget: How much do you have?
 Set an overall maximum amount of money you can afford to spend (budget).
 Obviously, you don’t want to spend your entire bank account on a one-day-activity (wedding) and start your marriage broke – that is why you must define a spending-ceiling you want to plan the wedding with.

-- SEE: How to Budget for a Nigerian Wedding (step by step)
+- SEE: How to Make a Budget for Nigerian Wedding (step by step)

-- ALSO: Examples of Nigerian Wedding Budgets (from other people’s weddings)
+- Examples of Nigerian Wedding Budgets (from other people’s weddings)